enblacar/SCpubr/cran-comments.md

-# Resubmission.
-Fixed broken link in NEWS.md.

-# Submission version 1.0.4
+# Submission version 1.1.0
-This version aims perform a hotfix to an unintended bug that breaks functionality in an unexpected way not covered by the tests, introduced in 1.0.3.
+This adds a ton of new functionalities to the package as well as providing bug fixes.

 ## R CMD check results
 There were no ERRORs, WARNINGs or NOTEs.